sveltejs/svelte/site/content/tutorial/01-introduction/03-dynamic-attributes/text.md

 ## Shorthand attributes

-It's not uncommon to have an attribute where the name and value are the same, like `src={src}`.
+It's common to have an attribute where the name and value are the same, like `src={src}`.
 Svelte gives us a convenient shorthand for these cases:

 ```html
 <img {src} alt="A man dances.">